MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 ## The Idea Behind PersonalDB

 The core idea is abstracting over "a text file".
-There is an entity, or a row.
+There is an entity, or a row, with an ID.
-This, for all intents and purposes, is invisible to the user and also irrelevant.
 An entity can have any number of columns, which are key/value pairs, but the default value is `null`.
 This makes any entity, if we squint a bit, a sparse JSON object, when trimmed for `null` values.